Oilfield Injury Attorney

 Most injuries that happen could be prevented easily by adequately training employees and implementing safety standards.
 In most cases, when there is a problem it is because not enough resources were devoted by the oil company to ensure proper safety in the workplace.

-Why Do Offshore and Oilfield Workers Suffer So Many Injuries?
+Why Do Oilfield Workers Suffer So Many Injuries?

-There are many reasons why workers in the oilfield industry are 7 times more likely to die while on the job compared to other workers.
+The Texas oil sector is subject to a never-ending cycle of boom and bust.
+Regardless of the cycle, worker safety is frequently a low concern for oilfield companies.
+Oilfield workers are seven times more likely to die while on the job compared to other workers.
 The high number of employees who can become injured at work is for the same reasons.
 They include the following:

 - Outdated industrial equipment